vitaliihonta/landing/mdoc/input/workflows-activities.md

 2. Converting data into a format common for all possible content sources.
     - Enumeratum is a must-have as you're working with Scala 2.13
 3. Storing data in the file system.
     - In real life, it would be a distributed file system like HDFS or AWS S3.
-In the example, you'll going to use a local file system.
+In the example, we're going to use a local file system.
     - A common data format used in data engineering is Parquet.
-However, for simplification, you'll produce data serialized into JSON.
+However, for simplification, the puller will produce data serialized into JSON.
 Therefore, we're going to use ZIO JSON.
     - ZIO NIO helps reliably write data into files.

 It is also worth it to add ZIO Logging and [ZIO Logging SLF4J Bridge](https://zio.dev/zio-logging/slf4j1-bridge/) as Temporal Java SDK uses SLF4J under the hood.